HBIbidunni/alx-interview/0x02-minimum_operations/README.md

 For each  __factor f__, add it to the count of operations as it represents the necessary steps (__copying and pasting__) to reach a size divisible by `f`.

-- `Sum of Factors`: Once the factors have been identified, sum them to get the minimum number of steps.
+- `Sum of Factors`: Once the factors have been identified, sum them up to get the minimum number of steps.